research41/stata-mcp/README.md

 You can customize the extension behavior through VS Code settings:

 - `stata-vscode.stataPath`: Path to Stata installation directory
-- `stata-vscode.pythonPath`: Path to Python interpreter (new in v0.0.7).
+- `stata-vscode.pythonPath`: Path to Python interpreter.
 If not set, the extension will try to use the system Python or Anaconda base environment
 - `stata-vscode.mcpServerHost`: Host for MCP server (default: localhost)
 - `stata-vscode.mcpServerPort`: Port for the MCP server (default: 4000)
 - `stata-vscode.autoStartServer`: Automatically start MCP server when extension activates (default: true)
 - `stata-vscode.debugMode`: Show detailed debug information in output panel (default: false)
+- `stata-vscode.forcePort`: Force the MCP server to use the specified port even if it's already in use (default: false)
+- `stata-vscode.useUvForPython`: Use uv for Python environment management which is faster and more reliable (default: true)

 ## Cursor MCP Configuration